Spin-orbit interaction in tubular prismatic nanowires: Introduction

 The combination of \red{two semiconductors with significantly different band gaps} can result in a type I band alignment at the junction between the materials, leading to the transfer of electrons to the material \red{with the narrower gap}.
 By properly adjusting the material and geometric parameters, it becomes possible to create a radial heterojunction in which electrons are confined in the core region \cite{Bertoni11,Royo13,Jadczak14} or in the shell region \cite{Blomers13,Fickenscher13,Sonner19,Funk13}.
 In terms of electron localization, the former case resembles single-material wires, where the electron ground state is localized at the center of the sample \cite{Bertoni11,Wong11}.
 As a result, the shape of the cross section does not significantly affect the properties of the electron in its lowest-energy state.
-For higher energy states, the probability distributions exhibit several maxima, which are determined by the number of vertices.
-However, these maxima often overlap, causing electrons excited to higher energies to remain near the center of the cross-section.
+For higher-energy states, the probability distributions exhibit several maxima, which are determined by the number of vertices.
+However, these maxima often overlap, causing electrons excited to higher energies to remain near the center of the cross section.
 As a result, the properties of electrons confined in the cores of core-shell wires or in single-material wires, and in particular the SOI, can be effectively described using a cylindrical wire model \cite{Woods19}.
 However, this description does not apply when the electrons occupy the shell region.
 The electron distribution in the shell differs significantly between the circular and polygonal cross sections.
-In cylindrical wires, the electrons are uniformly distributed along the \red{perimeter} of the cross section.
+In cylindrical wires, the electrons are uniformly distributed along the circumference of the cross section.
 In contrast, for prismatic tubes, the electrons tend to localize in different regions of the cross section, depending on their energy.